dotnet/AspNetCore.Docs/aspnetcore/security/authorization/resourcebased.md

 By [Scott Addie](https://twitter.com/Scott_Addie)

 Authorization strategy depends upon the resource being accessed.
-For example, a document may have an author property.
+Consider a document which has an author property.
 Only the author is allowed to update the document.
 Consequently, the resource must be retrieved from the document repository before authorization evaluation can occur.

 Attribute evaluation occurs before data binding and before execution of the action which loads a resource.
-For these reasons, declarative authorization with an `[Authorize]` attribute cannot be used.
+For these reasons, declarative authorization with an `[Authorize]` attribute can't be used.
 Instead, imperative authorization is used&mdash;a developer invokes a custom authorization function.

 ## Authorizing within your code